Ekphrasis: History

+An early example of ekphrasis comes in Plato's Phaedrus, where Socrates is discussing writing and painting with Phaedrus, in a lovely spot by a plane tree outside the city.
+His speech, praising the tree and its location goes in great detail — describing the tree's size, the shade it gives, the blossoms, a nearby spring, etc., and is indeed considered over the top by Phaedrus.
+Later, he says, "You know, Phaedrus, that is the strange thing about writing, which makes it truly correspond to painting.
+The painter's products stand before us as though they were alive, but if you question them, they maintain a most majestic silence.
+It is the same with written words; they seem to talk to you as if they were intelligent, but if you ask them anything about what they say, from a desire to be instructed, they go on telling you just the same thing forever".

 Genre

 In literature

 The fullest example of ekphrasis in antiquity can be found in Philostratus of Lemnos' Eikones which describes 64 pictures in a Neapolitan villa.
 Modern critics have debated as to whether the paintings described should be considered as real or imagined, or the reader left uncertain.
 Ekphrasis is described in Aphthonius' Progymnasmata, his textbook of style, and later classical literary and rhetorical textbooks, and with other classical literary techniques.
 It was keenly revived in the Renaissance.

 In the Middle Ages, ekphrasis was less often practiced, especially regarding real objects.
 Historians of medieval art have complained that the accounts of monastic chronicles recording now vanished art concentrate on objects made from valuable materials or with the status of relics.
 They rarely give more than the cost and weight of objects, and perhaps a mention of the subject matter of the iconography.

 The Renaissance and Baroque periods made much use of ekphrasis, typically mainly of imagined works.
 In Renaissance Italy, Canto 33 of Ariosto's Orlando Furioso describes a picture gallery created by Merlin.
-In Spain, Lope de Vega often used allusions and descriptions of Italian art in his plays, and included the painter Titian as one of his characters.
+In Spain, the playwright Lope de Vega often used allusions and descriptions of Italian art in his works, and included the painter Titian as one of his characters.
 Calderón de la Barca also incorporated works of art in dramas such as The Painter of his Dishonor.
 Miguel de Cervantes, who spent his youth in Italy, used many Renaissance frescoes and paintings in Don Quixote and many of his other works.
 In England, Shakespeare briefly describes a group of erotic paintings in Cymbeline, but his most extended exercise is a 200-line description of the Greek army before Troy in The Rape of Lucrece.
 Ekphrasis seems to have been less common in France during these periods.

-Instances of ekphrasis in 19th century literature can be found in the works of such influential figures as Spanish novelist Benito Pérez Galdós, French poet, painter and novelist Théophile Gautier, Norwegian playwright Henrik Ibsen, and Russian novelist Fyodor Dostoyevsky.

-Herman Melville's Moby Dick, or The Whale features an intense use of ekphrasis as a stylistic manifesto of the book in which it appears.
-In the chapter "The Spouter Inn", a painting hanging on the wall of a whaler's inn is described as irreconcilably unclear, over scrawled with smoke and defacements.
-The narrator, so-called Ishmael, describes how this painting can be both lacking any definition and still provoking in the viewer dozens of distinct possible understandings, until the great mass of interpretations resolves into a Whale.
-This grounds all the interpretations while containing them, an indication of how Melville sees his own book unfolding around this chapter.